Applicita/Orleans.Multitenant/README.md

     getProviderParameters: (services, providerName, tenantProviderName, options) => [Options.Create(options)] )
 ```
-Note that you do not need to include the `tenantProviderName` in the returned provider parameters; it is added automatically.

-The parameters passed to `getProviderParameters` allow to access relevant services from DI to retrieve additional provider parameters, if needed.

 ### Add multitenant streams
 To configure a silo to use a specific stream provider type as a named stream provider with tenant separation, use `AddMultitenantStreams`.
 Any Orleans stream provider can be used: